 Read this blog for more information on how enterprise applications perform with Cloud Volumes Service for Google Cloud Platform.

-The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for GC and information on Cloud Filestore listed by Google Cloud.
+The table on the right pulls results generated during the testing for NFSv3 workload on Cloud Volumes Service for Google Cloud and information on Cloud Filestore listed by Google Cloud.
 Cloud Filestore enables customers to run smaller workloads they never thought possible in the cloud at a very low latency.
 Now, with the close partnership of NetApp and Google Cloud customers can also run their extremely demanding workloads at a low latency with Cloud Volumes Service for Google Cloud Platform!

 Testing shows that when run against 15 n1-highcpu-16 GCE instances, a single cloud volume has an upper limit of roughly 306,000 IOPS in us-central1.